Parts of a Fireplace: Gas Fireplace Parts You Should Know

 - Real Fyre 4-sided fireplace surround

-Let's move inside the fireplace now to where the action happens - the firebox.
-For both wood burning and gas burning fireplaces, remember the term firebox applies to the enclosed area where the fire burns.
-So to review, the hearth is what the firebox sits on, typically the fireproof base underneath the fireplace box.
+Let's move inside the fireplace to where the action happens - the firebox.
+For both wood-burning and gas-burning fireplaces, remember the term firebox applies to the enclosed area where the fire burns.
+The firebox sits on the hearth, typically the fireproof base underneath the fireplace box.

 - Breckenridge Vent Free Gas Firebox

 The firebox of a gas fireplace is simply a combustion chamber where the fire ignites.
 It includes a floor, sides, and a top lined with firebrick or ceramic liner to encase the flames.
-The term firebox more readily applies to vent-free gas appliances that do not come with a gas burner as standard, meaning they are "just a box" instead of a fireplace.
+The term firebox more readily applies to vent-free gas appliances without a gas burner as standard, meaning they are "just a box" instead of a fireplace.

 The beauty of gas fireplaces stems from the range of available styles and the customization options you have to make them your own.